-11-206.
-Grading, vegetation, drainage, and erosion and sedimentation control plans required.
-A grading, vegetation, drainage, and erosion and sedimentation control plan (for convenience - defined in § 11-207 as a drainage and sedimentation control plan), shall be required for all developments, subdivisions, or construction activities involving one (1) or more acres, or three (3) residential lots or more, except as exempted in §§ 11-204(2) and 11-204(3) of this chapter.
-A drainage and sedimentation control plan shall be required for all commercial construction or renovation, or any multi-family residential facility regardless of the acreage or number of units.
-If necessary to protect the health and safety of the people, the planning commission may, at its discretion, require a drainage and sedimentation control plan for any development or renovation under an acre, or single-family subdivision with less than three (3) lots.
-(Ord. of Feb.
-12, 1974; as replaced by Ord. #99-12, Sept.
-1999; Ord. #2001-13, Sept.
-2001; Ord. #2005-09, March 2005, and Ord. #2008-13, Oct.
-2008)

-11-207.
-Plan requirements.
-The drainage and sedimentation control plan shall be prepared and designed by a registered professional engineer.
+- 11-206.
+Stormwater Plan required: A stormwater plan shall be required for all developments, subdivisions, or construction activities involving one (1) or more acres, of land disturbance, construction activity that is part of a larger common development or sale that would disturb at least one (1) acre of land, or three (3) lots or more, except as exempted in Sections 11-204(2) and 11-204(3) of this Chapter.
+A Stormwater Plan shall be required for all commercial construction or renovation, or any multi-family residential facility regardless of the acreage or number of units.
+If necessary to protect the health and safety of the people, the Planning Commission may, at its discretion, require a Stormwater Plan for any development or renovation under an acre, or single-family subdivision with less than three (3) lots. - 11-207.
+Plan requirements: The Stormwater Plan shall be prepared and designed by a registered design professional qualified to prepare stormwater plans in accordance with State of Tennessee law and in accordance with the current State of Tennessee Construction General Permit, where applicable.
 The length and complexity of the plan is to be commensurate with the size of the project, severity of the site condition, and the potential for off-site damage.
-The plan shall include at least the following: